perfectprice/perfectprice-docs/data-formats/competition.md

 * new market (shopped) rates
 * updated dimensions, if any

 The closer to real time data gets transferred, the faster can our AI react.
+Again, there is a cost/benefit calculation that needs to be made here by the client.

 #### 4 Data Formats